apache/tvm/apps/microtvm/arduino/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-This directory code to interface microTVM with [Arduino](https://www.arduino.cc/).
+This directory contains code to interface microTVM with [Arduino](https://www.arduino.cc/).